aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

     - playbook.yml
     - README.md (this document)

-> Please note: If you *modify* the contents of any files in the example and re-run the playbook, those files ***won't*** be overwritten.
+> Please note: If the contents of any files in the example are ***modified*** and the playbook is re-run, those files ***won't*** be overwritten.
-However, if you *delete* any files in the example and re-run the playbook, those files will be re-created.
+However, if any files in the example are ***deleted*** and the playbook is re-run, those files will be re-created.

 ## Overall design overview

 ### Physical topology

 The drawing below shows the physical topology used in this example.
-The interface assignment shown here are referenced across the entire example, so keep that in mind if you want to adapt this example to a different topology.
+The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.
 Finally, the Ansible host is connected to the dedicated out-of-band management port (Ethernet0 when using vEOS-lab):

 ![Figure: Arista Leaf Spine physical topology](images/single-dc-topology-physical.png)